JudgeGroovyman/JudgeGroovyman.github.io/Guitars.md

 - 6lb4oz $1299 ESP LTD M-1000 Multi-Scale $1299 from sw
 - 6lb4oz $1200 Harmony Juno
 - 6lb3oz $699 Schecter Reaper 6 also 6lb12oz, 6lb14oz, 7lb11oz, 7lb1oz, 6lb13oz, 6lb10oz,
+- Unknown Stewart Stow-Away Travel Guitar (tuck the neck into the back of the guitar!)

 these bodies are super cheap and some of them are listed as lightweight or superlightweight and are made of paulownia https://www.guitarfetish.com/GF-Basics-WHOLESALE-priced-Bodies-and-Necks_c_518.html